Is the Observable Universe Consistent with the Cosmological Principle?: Prologue

 The claimed variation of $H_0$ on the sky within the CMB \cite{bib:Fosalba2021, bib:Yeung2022}, if confirmed, would represent a watershed to the FLRW setting, and hence to the `standard cosmology'.
 However, it is fitting to highlight the constraints placed on a putative anisotropic universe using both Big Bang Nucleosynthesis (BBN) \cite{bib:Barrow1976} and CMB \cite{bib:Jaffe2005, bib:Jaffe2006, bib:Planck2013b, bib:Planck2016b}.
 As noted in the WMAP era \cite{bib:Jaffe2005}, CMB anomalies, including low-$\ell$ alignments and power asymmetry, can be explained through the introduction of heat maps from Bianchi VII$_{h}$ cosmologies \cite{bib:Collins1973, bib:Barrow1985}.
-This class is more predictive than Bianchi I cosmologies, which allow one to trivially overcome a low quadrupole amplitude \cite{bib:Campanelli2006, bib:Rodrigues2008, bib:Koivisto2008}.
-Thus, both with and without dark energy, the returned value of the FLRW matter density parameter $\Omega_m$ is inconsistent with Planck-$\Lambda$CDM \cite{bib:Jaffe2005, bib:Jaffe2006, bib:Bridges2007, bib:McEwen2013}.
+This class is more predictive than Bianchi I cosmologies, which allows one to trivially overcome a low quadrupole amplitude \cite{bib:Campanelli2006, bib:Rodrigues2008, bib:Koivisto2008}.
+However, both with and without dark energy, the Bianchi VII$_{h}$ cosmology returned value of the FLRW matter density parameter $\Omega_m$ is inconsistent with Planck-$\Lambda$CDM \cite{bib:Jaffe2005, bib:Jaffe2006, bib:Bridges2007, bib:McEwen2013}.
 Separately, BBN is also expected to impose independent constraints \cite{bib:Barrow1976}.
-More recently, both physically motivated and phenomenological Bianchi VII$_{h}$ models have been explored by Planck \cite{bib:Planck2013b, bib:Planck2016b}.
-Concretely, when the Bianchi cosmology is fitted independently of the standard model, Planck temperature data favors its inclusion, but once the Bianchi parameters are fitted jointly with the standard cosmological parameters, there is no evidence for a physical Bianchi VII$_h$ cosmology.
-These conclusions were subsequently strengthened through an analysis of tensor modes (see \cite{bib:Pontzen2007,bib:Pontzen2009}) and Planck polarization data \cite{bib:Saadeh2016}.
+More recently, both physically motivated and phenomenological Bianchi VII$_{h}$ models have been explored by \bcomm{the} Planck \bcomm{Collaboration} \cite{bib:Planck2013b, bib:Planck2016b}.
+Concretely, when the Bianchi cosmology is fitted independently of the standard model, Planck temperature data favors its inclusion, but once the Bianchi parameters are fitted jointly with the standard cosmological parameters, there is no evidence for a physical Bianchi VII$_h$ cosmology. \bcomm{This analysis tells us that there is no physical Bianchi VII$_h$ Universe that arises as a simple deformation of the $\Lambda$CDM model, i. e. any Bianchi model favored by CMB is disconnected from $\Lambda$CDM.} These conclusions were subsequently strengthened through an analysis of tensor modes (see \cite{bib:Pontzen2007,bib:Pontzen2009}) and Planck polarization data \cite{bib:Saadeh2016}.
 In summary, there is no physical homogeneous but anisotropic Bianchi VII$_h$ cosmology that can replace the flat $\Lambda$CDM model \cite{bib:Saadeh2016}.
 Nevertheless, CMB data does allow an anisotropic component \cite{bib:Jaffe2005, bib:Jaffe2006, bib:Planck2013b, bib:Planck2016b}, which is expected given the hemispherical power asymmetry.
 Clearly, an anisotropic universe is not excluded, but the leading candidate (Bianchi VII$_h$) appears to be disfavored.